oceanhackweek/oceanhackweek.github.io/_InstructionSiteUpdates.md

 #### Environment

-There is a pre-configured conda environment in `environment.yml`.
+There is a pre-configured conda environment in `pixi.toml`.
-To use it, `conda env create --file environment.yml`, then activate with `conda activate ohw-site`.
+To use it, prefix commands with `pixi run` to make sure the environment is up to date.

 #### Commands

-- `make live` - The environment is setup with [sphinx-autobuild](https://pypi.org/project/sphinx-autobuild/) which will update open browsers when files are saved.
+- `pixi run live` - The environment is setup with [sphinx-autobuild](https://pypi.org/project/sphinx-autobuild/) which will update open browsers when files are saved.
 The site will be available at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
-- `make html` - Launch a one off build of HTML output.
+- `pixi run html` - Launch a one off build of HTML output.
-- `make clean` - Clean all the build directories.
+- `pixi run clean` - Clean all the build directories.
 This can be useful as Sphinx tries to do incremental builds, and sometimes it will end up out of sync.
 - `git pull upstream source` to bring in any changes from the main repo.

 ### Writing and Linking Pages